SAP-DETR: Bridging the Gap Between Salient Points and Queries-Based Transformer Detector for Fast Model Convergency: Experimental Results

 \subsection{Ablation Study}

 \textbf{Effectiveness of Each Component.} To offer an intuitionistic comparison of model convergency for each component, \cref{tab:effectiveness} reports the effectiveness of them based on the 3-layer encoder-decoder structure and 12-epoch training scheme. \textbf{\textit{1).}} The proposed salient point concept based on content embeddings improves the performance from 32.3 AP to 33.5 AP compared to baseline DAB-DETR (row 8-9).
 Such a query-specific spatial prior enables queries to attend to their expected region from content features (see Figures in \cref{app:08}) and reduces the false detection rate on occluded and partial objects (see~\cref{fig:problem discription}(d)), hence boosting detection performance on middle and large objects.
-However, there exists a drop in small object detection (15.7 AP$_{\text{S}}$ \textit{vs.} 14.3 AP$_{\text{S}}$), and we consider that the failure is mainly caused by the query sparsity. \textbf{\textit{2).}} Therefore, the movable strategy is applied to alleviate the constraint, improving the final model by the 1.0 AP and 0.6 AP$_{\text{S}}$ (row 1 and 6). \textbf{\textit{3).}} Compared with the final model, the inner loss slightly limits low-quality object localization AP$_{\text{50}}$ but improves other aspects, especially on both high-quality AP$_{\text{75}}$ and large objects AP$_{\text{L}}$ (row 1 and 7).
-That is reasonable because the outside reference points are unable to localize objects accurately, and this phenomenon always conducts in large objects. \textbf{\textit{4).}} For salient point enhanced cross-attention, both SDG and PECA serve as the essential components, independently emerging 0.8 AP and 1.6 AP improvements compared to the standard model (row 2-4).
-Interestingly enough, there exists an effectiveness overlap on small objects, with only 0.1 AP$_{\text{S}}$ improvement when adding SDG to the equipped PECA model (row 1 and 2).
-We argue that the Gaussian-like map of SDG might be easily overlapped with the cross-attention map of PECA when object query represents a small object.
-The observations reported in \cref{app:08} support this assertion.
+However, there exists a drop in small object detection (15.7 AP$_{\text{S}}$ \textit{vs.} 14.3 AP$_{\text{S}}$), for which we consider that the failure is mainly caused by the query sparsity. \textbf{\textit{2).}} Therefore, the movable strategy is applied to alleviate the constraint, improving the final model by 1.0 AP and 0.6 AP$_{\text{S}}$ (row 1 and 6). \textbf{\textit{3).}} Compared with the final model, the inner loss greatly improves the performance on high-quality AP$_{\text{75}}$ and large objects AP$_{\text{L}}$ detection (row 1 and 7), with just a slight drop on low-quality object AP$_{\text{50}}$.
+That is reasonable because the outside reference points are unable to localize objects accurately, and this phenomenon always exists in large objects. \textbf{\textit{4).}} For salient point enhanced cross-attention, both SDG and PECA serve as the essential components, independently emerging 0.8 AP and 1.6 AP improvements compared to the standard model (rows 2-4).
+Interestingly, there exists an effectiveness overlap on small objects, with only 0.1 AP$_{\text{S}}$ improvement when adding SDG to the equipped PECA model (row 1 and 2).
+We argue that the Gaussian-like map of SDG might be easily overlapped with PECA on small objects.